Joseph Smagorinsky: Personal life and death

-At the memorial gathering at Guyot Hall, Princeton University in October, 2005, following Smagorinsky's September death, he was honored with the following story of his life, sung to the tune of Ervin Drake's "It Was a Very Good Year":
+At the memorial gathering at Guyot Hall, Princeton University in October 2005, following Smagorinsky's September death, he was honored with a story of his life, sung to the tune of Ervin Drake's "It Was a Very Good Year".

-His beloved wife Margaret died on November 14, 2011, and was buried with him in Princeton Cemetery.
-On December 29, 2011, a memorial service was held for Margaret Smagorinsky at the Nassau Inn in Princeton, at which many of Smagorinsky's colleagues and their wives honored her role as "mother hen" of GFDL during his tenure as founder and Director.
+Margaret died on November 14, 2011, and was buried with him in Princeton Cemetery.
+On December 29, 2011, a memorial service was held for Margaret Smagorinsky at the Nassau Inn in Princeton, at which many of Smagorinsky's colleagues and their wives honored her role working with the GFDL during his tenure as founder and director.